-The purpose of this column is to inform readers of ATSDR's activities and initiatives to better understand the relationship between exposure to hazardous substances in the environment and its impact on human health and how to protect public health.
+The purpose of this column is to inform readers of ATSDR's activities and initiatives to better understand the relationship between exposure to hazardous substances istorically, construction and demolition (C&D) debris landfills have been considered nonhazardous operations, containing relatively inert wastes such as concrete, asphalt, wood, metals, gypsum drywall, and roofing materials.
+In recent years, however, it has become increasingly clear that emissions resulting from the decomposition of gypsum drywall and organic debris are a public health issue.
+Drywall, comprised of gypsum (CaSO4•2H2O), breaks down into hydrogen sulfide and other sulfur compounds under anaerobic conditions and in the presence of water.
+When exposed to water, the sulfate in the gypsum is dissolved in landfill leachate (Townsend, 1998).
+Under the same environin the environment and its impact on human health and how to protect public health.
 We believe that the column will provide a valuable resource to our readership by helping to make known the considerable resources and expertise that ATSDR has available to assist communities, states, and others to assure good environmental health practice for all served.